aleen42/PersonalWiki/summary/coremail/coremail_system_design/coremail_system_design.md

 - Functions decomposition
 - Hot copy

-The main thought of improving such a system is to use mutiple devices to store data, and dividing data of users and emails at the sam
+The main thought of improving such a system is to use multiple devices to store data, and dividing data of users and emails at the same time.